Men: a population at risk

 GUILLERMO AUGUSTO VILASECA

 Psychologist.
-Psicotherapyst EMDR.
 Social Psychologist.
 Psychodramatist.
-Member of the International Association for Studies of Men - IASOM -.
+Former chairman of the Argentine Society of Psychodrama SAP.
+Representant of International Interinstitutional Relations of the Argentine Society of Psychodrama SAP.
+Member of the International Association of Group Psychotheraphy - IAGP - Member of the International Association for Studies of Men - IASOM -.
 Member of the "Grupo Autogestivo de Teatro Espontáneo" - GATE .
 Co-editor of the Revista Argentina de Psicodrama y Técnicas Grupales ( Argentine psychodrama and group technique magazine).

 Guest lecturer at the Faculty of Psychology of Universidad de Buenos Aires, Universidad del Salvador and Universidad de Montevideo IPUR.
 Guest lecturer at the post-graduate courses of the: Bar-Ilam University, Argentine Society of Psychodrama SAP, Centro de Estudios Bioenergéticos, Centro de Investigaciones Grupales, Escuela de Teatro Espontáneo from Capivari - San Pablo - Brazil, Grupo de Estudios de Técnicas Psicodramáticas GETEP - San Pablo - Brazil and the Asociación Brasilera de Psicodrama y Sociodrama -ABPS - San Pablo - Brazil.
 Researcher of: a) "Dispositivos Transdisciplinarios de Supervisión; b) "La construcción de la subjetividad del varón desde la perspectiva de género: Talleres de Varones"; c) Abordaje de situaciones de crisis y cambio: "Talleres de reciclado".